contensis/contensis.github.io/http-src/model/image.md

 # Image
-An image is a container of an image asset with an associated caption.
+An image type is a container of an image asset with an associated caption.

 ## Properties